syutoutousai/vlc-bittorrent/README.md

 # vlc-bittorrent (Bittorrent plugin for VLC)

 ## What is this?
+for Arch Linux users:
+Replace the PKGBUILD file with the one here for the time being.

 With vlc-bittorrent, you can open a **.torrent** file or **magnet link** with VLC and stream any media that it contains.